BlockchainCommons/SmartCustody/Docs/Scenario-Multisig.md

    1. Touch "Backup" and Choose "Backup as SSKR Multi-Share".
    1. Choose "2 of 3" and touch "Next"
    1. "Print All Shares", using the defaults for a Summary Page and coupons on individual pages.
 Be sure you're not printing double-sided!

-1. Delete the Seed by either swiping left on it and clicking "Delete" or by touching "Edit", then "-", then "Delete".
+**Resilience Improvement.** The following optional[^16] procedure will increase the resilience of your recovery backup by making an additional copy of your SSKR shares to MicroSD.

+1. [  ] Attach Your SD Card Reader for iPhone to Your iPhone
+1. [  ] Insert MicroSD Card #1[^17].
+1. [  ] In Gordian Seed Tool, again choose your Seed and "Backup" as a "SSKR Multi-Share" of "2 of 3".
+   1. If you just printed your SSKR Shares, you're already on the right page.
+1. [  ] Choose "Export Shares Individually".
+1. [  ] Select to Export Shares as "QR Code"[^17].
+1. [  ] Click on the Export Icon for "Share 1".
+1. [  ] Scroll down to "Save to Files" and select it.
+1. [  ] "Save" the file to your MicroSD Card.
+   1. The MicroSD card will typically be after your iPhone and iCloud, visible as a drive icon.
+   1. You will typically want to create a folder, such as "Recovery SSKR" and save to that.
+1. [  ] Remove MicroSD Card #1; insert MicroSD Card #2[^18].
+1. [  ] Click on the Export Icon for "Share 2"[^19], and export it to your new MicrOSD card, preferably in a folder.
+1. [  ] Remove MicroSD Card #2; insert MicroSD Card #3[^18].
+1. [  ] Click on the Export Icon for "Share 3"[^19], and export it to your new MicrOSD card, preferably in a folder.

 #### **Step E: Verify & Input Recovery Seed with Gordian Seed Tool**

-You want to immediately make sure your SSKR shares are valid.
+You want want to remove the electronic version of your Recovery Seed, but then immediately make sure your SSKR shares are valid.

+1. [  ] Delete the Seed by either swiping left on it and clicking "Delete" or by touching "Edit", then "-", then "Delete".
 1. [  ] Scan in Your SSKR
    1. Select the "QR Scan" icon.
    1. Point it at the QR Code for one SSKR Share.
    1. Point it at the QR Code for another SSKR Share.
-   1. The Seed Should Be Restored[^16].
+   1. The Seed Should Be Restored[^17].
 1. [  ] Check Your Seed
    1. "Save" The Restored Seed
    1. Touch it to open it.
    1. Does the shortened hex code match?
    1. Does the Lifehash image match?
-   1. Do the first one or two words of the name, describing a color, match?[^17]
+   1. Do the first one or two words of the name, describing a color, match?[^18]
-   1. If anything is wrong, go back to Step D, but that shouldn't happen[^16].
+   1. If anything is wrong, go back to Step D, but that shouldn't happen[^17].
 1. [  ] Again, delete your Seed.
 1. [  ] Check Your SSKR a Second Time.
    1. Restore your seed a second time, but this time use one of your two previous shares and the one you didn't previously scan.
    1. "Save" it, check it, and delete it.
-1. [  ] Check Your SSKR a Third Time[^18].
+1. [  ] Check Your SSKR a Third Time[^19].
    1. Restore one more time, this time using the other of your two original shares from that first scan along with the one you didn't originally scan.
    1. In other words, you should have scanned all three combinations of two shares: AB, BC, and AC.
 If you're confused at which you've used, labeled them "A", "B", and "C".
    1. "Save" it, check it, and this time do *not* delete it.